avincenthill/vscode-environment-automation/README.md

-# Automate your dev setup on a new machine!
+# Automate your dev environment setup on a new machine!
 ## vscode-environment-automation

 TLDR: configs dev enviroment for Hack Reactor workstations quickly by executing this in terminal: